KoljaWindeler/ESP8266_mqtt_pwm_pir_temp/JKW_MQTT_PWM_PIR_TEMP/src/Readme.md

 	Sub-Topic(s): Sub-Topic(s): none, is sub-peripheral to light class

 ### GPIO
-	Configuration string: "G0" / "G1" / ... / "G16"
+	Configuration string: "G[Polarity: {P/N} ][Direction: {I/O}][GPIO Pin: {0..16}]" e.g. "GPI1" / "GNI3" / "GNO6"  / "GPO16"
-	Purpose: directly set outputs, whatch out: this module can override other outputs Sub-Topic(s):
+	Purpose: directly set or get pin out-/input, watch out: this module can override other outputs GPO4 will configure GPIO4 (!
+NOT D4, GPIO4 !) as an output with positive polarity ("ON" will be "HIGH) GNI3 will configure GPIO3 as LOW-active Input, thus publishing "ON" when the pin goes LOW Sub-Topic(s):
-		"gpio_0_out" (in and out: ON/OFF)
+		"gpio_0_out"
-		"gpio_0_toggle" (in only, no payload)
+			configured as input will publish ON/OFF on this topic, publish "ON" / "OFF" / {0..99} to e.g. dev4/s/gpio_0_out to set the PIN (0..99 will set the PWM to 0..99% durty cycle) if used as output "gpio_0_toggle"
+			in only, no payload, will toggle between ON/OFF "gpio_0_pulse"
-		"gpio_0_pulse" (in only, payload is pulse time in ms)
+			in only, payload is pulse time in ms, will set pin ON and back to OFF after xx ms

 ### WiFi Configuration Access Point
 Todo, but basically a copy of the WiFiManager.
 Enhanced with some mqtt data saving / loading.